-Four Wichita museums are participating in the 2019 Blue Star Museum program this year and that means between Armed Forces Day on May 18 through Labor Day on Sept.
+Several Wichita museums participate in the Blue Star Museum program every year and that means between Armed Forces Day on May 18 through Labor Day on Sept.
 2, admission is free to active duty members and their families.
 The four participating museums are Old Cowtown Museum, Exploration Place, Wichita-Sedgwick County Historical Museum and the Wichita Art Museum.

-Outside of the Blue Star program, Exploration Place has 10% off the regular-priced admission that applies, while WAM is always free to everyone on Saturday.
+However, most Wichita attractions, even outside of the Blue Star program, have military discounts.
+Exploration Place has 10% off the regular-priced admission that applies, while WAM is always free to everyone on Saturday.
 Old Cowtown, which is always free on Sunday (except for special events) also allows active duty military in for free.

 The Sedgwick County Zoo offers active duty folks and those in their party a $1 discount on admission.
 (For a better admission price this summer, the zoo is extending its Twilight Tuesday hours in July to cover the entire day from 8:30 a.m.-8:30 p.m. and admission will be $3 per person with a voucher from a Cox Solutions Store.
 Only one voucher is needed for a group and it can be reused the entire month.)
 According to the zoo’s spokesperson, on Veterans Day all military personnel – active duty, retirees, veterans and their families – get in free.

 Splash Aqua Park offers a 10% military discount throughout the summer season for members of the military with ID.